More Sightings

 More Sightings is an album by saxophonist George Adams and trumpeter Marvin "Hannibal" Peterson which was recorded in Switzerland in 1984 and released on the Enja label.

 Reception

-The AllMusic review by Scott Yanow stated "The intense tenor saxophonist George Adams teams up with trumpeter Marvin "Hannibal" Peterson, guitarist John Schofield and an alert rhythm section...
+The AllMusic review by Scott Yanow stated "The intense tenor saxophonist George Adams teams up with trumpeter Marvin "Hannibal" Peterson, guitarist John Scofield and an alert rhythm section...
 The music has its strong moments, although nothing all that memorable occurs".